Updated: Mar 23

-To participate in the program, students with facility in biblical Greek must acquire skill at reading Greek minuscule, the form of writing used in most manuscripts of 1 Timothy.
+To participate in the program, students with facility in biblical Greek must acquire skill at reading Greek minuscule, the form of writing used in most manuscripts of the Pastoral Epistles.
 Students use manuscript images and data provided by the Institute for New Testament Textual Research (Institut für neutestamentliche Textforschung) in Münster, work under a local mentor skilled in manuscript studies, and participate in webinars with internationally renowned textual critics.
 STS students receive course credit for participating in the project (under NT704 – New Testament Textual Criticism Lab).

 CRBMI director and STS professor Andrew Smith is the Project Supervisor for this work, overseeing the mentors at the other participating institutions, assigning manuscripts to students, and answering manuscript questions that local mentors are unable to field.
-Participating institutions include: Baylor University, New Orleans Baptist Theological Seminary, Concordia Seminary, Örebro Theological Seminary (Sweden), University of Northwestern, Louisiana College, Oral Roberts University, Abilene Christian University, East Texas Baptist University, Palm Beach Atlantic University, and California Baptist University.
+Participating institutions include: Baylor University, Oxford University, New Orleans Baptist Theological Seminary, Concordia Seminary, Liberty University, Örebro Theological Seminary (Sweden), University of Northwestern, Louisiana College, Oral Roberts University, Abilene Christian University, East Texas Baptist University, Palm Beach Atlantic University, and California Baptist University.